pslisko/performa365docs/docs/howto/manage_users.rst

 This procedure applies to internal users, typically employees or subcontractors of your company.

-To add a new internal user to Performa 365, simply add the user to user group in AAD which corresponds to the **Learner** role.
+To add a new internal user to Performa 365, simply add the user to the user group in AAD which corresponds to the **Learner** role.
 AAD user group to Performa 365 role mapping can be obtained through your system admin.
 If additional roles are needed for the new user, just add the user's account to additional groups.

 New users will be propagated periodically from AAD to Performa 365, using the automatic :ref:`User Sync<UserSync>` procedure.
 If needed, changes can be propagated immediatelly by clicking the **Start user sync** tile in the **System settings** section of the **Manage** page.